fanyangxyz/blend-images-cursor/README.md

 ### How it works

-1. **Vision-Language Model**: Uses LLaVA to generate text descriptions of each input image
+1. **Vision-Language Model**: Uses BLIP (a lightweight image captioning model) to generate text descriptions of each input image
 2. **LLM Text Generation**: Uses GPT-2 to intelligently synthesize the descriptions into a creative artistic blend description
 3. **Text-to-Image Generation**: Uses Stable Diffusion to generate the final blended image from the LLM-generated prompt